GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/phpunit-plugins/gato-graphql-for-wp-testing/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 -->

-Utilities for testing the GraphQL API for WordPress
+Utilities for testing the Gato GraphQL for WordPress

 ## Install